-Adjusted velocity represents the annual volume traded on the stock market expressed as a percentage of the order hands of an Adjusted velocity represents the annual volume traded on the stock market expressed as a percentage of the average free float.
-The price/earnings ratio is the average share price for the year divided by the EPS over the same period.
+12 Standard velocity represents the annual volume traded on the stock market expressed as a percentage of the total number of the company's shares.
+13 Adjusted velocity represents the annual volume traded on the stock market expressed as a percentage of the average free float.
+14 The price/earnings ratio is the average share price for the year divided by the EPS over the same period.